 The third factor is how COVID-19 at home and abroad will affect private consumption and firms' export and production activities.
-COVID-19 resurged in Japan this summer, but its impact on the economy has remained small relative to past phases of COVID-19 surges, and the resumption of consumption activities has progressed steadily while public health has been protected.
+Although COVID-19 has resurged in Japan since last autumn, private consumption has increased moderately thus far -- supported by pent-up demand, especially for services consumption -- and the resumption of consumption activities has progressed steadily while public health has been protected.
 That said, depending on the course of COVID-19, upward pressure from pent-up demand could weaken by more than expected.
 On the other hand, if vigilance against COVID-19 lessens significantly, household savings that had accumulated as a result of pandemic-related restrictions could be withdrawn by more than expected and private consumption could be pushed up.
 In the meantime, supply-side constraints have remained in part, and if COVID-19 resurges at home and abroad in this situation, such constraints could intensify again through, for example, supply-chain disruptions.
 If this happens, Japan's exports and production could be pushed down and the adverse impact could even spill over to goods consumption and business fixed investment.

 The fourth factor considered from a somewhat long-term perspective is firms' and households' medium- to long-term growth expectations.
 It is expected that efforts with a view to the post-COVID-19 era, digitalization, and decarbonization will change Japan's economic structure and people's working styles.
 In addition, the heightened geopolitical risks could change the trend of globalization, which has supported the growth of the global economy to date.
-Depending on how households and firms react to these changes, their medium- to long-term growth expectations, the potential growth rate, and the output gap could go either upward or downward.
+Depending on how firms and households react to these changes, their medium- to long-term growth expectations, the potential growth rate, and the output gap could go either upward or downward.